This page features simple and inexpensive, stand alone UNIPOLAR stepper motor driver using parts that are available from many sources.

 An external clock with a step rate greater than 145 steps per second can be connected to the driver circuit by removing capacitor C1.
 There is no limit on how slow the clock input can be.

 Stepper motors that require less than 12 volts can be controlled by the driver by removing diode D3 from the circuitboard and connecting a external power supply to the control section of the driver.

 Also, IC 4 could be removed from the circuitboard and a regulated 5 volt supply connected at the '+5V' terminal.

 The following circuits allow the direction of the motor to be controlled by as single, ON-OFF input.
 The maximum input voltage is 5 Volts.

-The next circuit uses TIP120 NPN, Darlington type transistors to increase the current capacity of the SN754410NE driver to 5 amps per coil.
+The next circuit uses TIP125 Darlington type transistors to increase the current capacity of the 74194 driver circuit to 5 amps per winding.

 Depending on the current required for the motor, small heatsinks may be needed for the transistors.

 For the motor driver circuit on this web page, only 1 coil is ON at a time so the rotor of the motor would be aligned with one of the stator's poles and not half way between poles as shown in the animation.

 The following links are for stepper motor related pages that have information on other types of driver circuits and motors.